DoomYXZ/GePatch-720x408/README.md

 Please help testing games and filling out the [spreadsheet](https://docs.google.com/spreadsheets/d/1aZlmKwELcdpCb9ezI5iRfgcX9hoGxgL4tNC-673aKqk/edit#gid=0).

-## Changelog v0.2

-- Added ability to skip GE patches by holding L while starting a game.
-- Changed framebuffer copy algorithm.
-- Changed behavior of sync opcode.
-- Disabled forced dithering again.

-## Changelog v0.19.1

-- Removed optimization introduced earlier since it's not working.
-- Forced dithering on.

 ## Changelog v0.19

 - Fixed a small bug that was introduced earlier.
 - Fixed a few bugs that caused certain games to crash.

-## Changelog v0.18.1

-**This must be used with Adrenaline-7, not Adrenaline-6.9!**

-- Fixed bug that enables more games to render without smear.

-## Changelog v0.18

-**This must be used with Adrenaline-7, not Adrenaline-6.9!**

-- Changed fake vram address to allow more games to work.
-- Added patch to allow games to use more memory of fake vram to store textures.
-- Added optimization to prevent double patching of vertices.
-May increase performance in some games and prevent overzoomed textures.

-## Changelog v0.17.1

-- Fixed indexed draws which caused some games to render at 480x272 only.

-## Changelog v0.17

-- Fixed artifacts, flickering and black screens in some games.
-- Fixed some regressions introduced in earlier versions.

-## Changelog v0.16

-- Added behavior of signal commands.
-- Optimized draws to ignored framebuffers.

-## Changelog v0.15

-- Switched to using dfs algorithm to traverse the display list.
-- Fixed a few commands and changed their stopping criteras.
-- Added indexed draws support.

-## Changelog v0.14

-- Fixed another issue that causes games to show black screen only.

-## Changelog v0.13

-- Fixed issue where some games would render a black screen only.
-- Fixed issue where some games would crash because vertices were updated multiple times.

-## Changelog v0.12

-- Fixed issue where some games would be inverted or upsidedown.

-## Changelog v0.11

-- Fixed issue where black rectangles would cover the screen in lots of games.

 ## Installation